 If you work collaboratively with other people in a software process, you should find Risk-First a useful lexicon of terms to help describe the risks you face.

 But here’s a warning: This is going to be a depressing book to read.
-It is book one of a two-book series, but in Book One you only get to meet the bad guy.
+It is book one of a two-book series, but in Book One, you only get to meet the bad guy.

-While Book Two is all about how to succeed, This book is all about how projects fail.
-In it, we’re going to try and put together a framework for understanding the risk of failure, in order that we can reconstruct our understanding of our activities on a project based on avoiding it.
+While Book Two is all about how to succeed.
+This book is all about how projects fail.
+In it, we’re going to try and put together a framework for understanding the risk of failure, so that we can reconstruct our understanding of our activities on a project based on avoiding it.

 So, if you are interested in avoiding your project failing, this is probably going to be useful knowledge.